Today: Get My No Fail, Easy Cookbook Series for 60% OFF

 2. Substitutions for this Recipe for Peppermint Meltaways

-Peppermint is one of those flavors that always seems to make us think of the Christmas season and this simple recipe for peppermint meltaways is full of holiday spirit.
-You can make your own holiday cookies complete with mint-flavored creamy frosting at any time of the year but they do look pretty special for Christmas Eve!
+Peppermint is one of those flavors that make us think of the Christmas season, and this simple recipe for peppermint meltaways is full of holiday spirit.
+You can make these cookies with mint-flavored creamy frosting at any time of the year, but they do look pretty special for Christmas Eve!

 close up overhead shot of Peppermint Meltaways topped with crushed peppermints on a plate